lovelysystems/lovely.microblog/docs/docs/frontend_login.rst

 If everything is ok we send a message to the delegate that the login was successful.

-It's not necessary to handle the authentication cookie because restkit does that.
+It's not necessary to handle the authentication cookie because restkit does that for us.

 .. note::